apache/predictionio/docs/manual/start/engines.md

 # Engine Instance Evaluation

-To evaluate the prediction accuracy of an Engine Instance, all you need to do is to specify an Evaluation Metrics when you run an evaluation on an Engine Instance, i.e.:
+To evaluate the prediction accuracy of an Engine Instance, all you need to do is to specify an Evaluation Metric when you run an evaluation on an Engine Instance, i.e.:

 * An Engine Instance (One Data Source, One Data Preparator, One or more Algorithm(s), One Serving)

-* One Evaluation Metrics
+* One Evaluation Metric

 # Engine Templates